Securing SSH Access with Faillock

 How to unlock a user account manually before the automatic timeout?

-To manually unlock a user account that has been locked by faillock before the automatic timeout, use the following command:
+To manually unlock a user account that faillock locked before the automatic timeout, run the following command:

 root@server:~# faillock --user yourusername --reset